Beaumont-Port Arthur, TX

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Beaumont, TX shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Jefferson County contributes the most structural risk (Elevated, driven by permit growth), while Orange County anchors the lower end (Below Average).
+Beaumont, TX shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Hardin County contributes the most structural risk (Elevated, driven by price momentum), while Orange County anchors the lower end (Below Average).

 | County | Score ▼ |